 Content

-Finasteride is the active ingredient in Propecia® and Proscar®.
-It was originally approved by the FDA (U.S. Food & Drug Administration) in 1992 for treating benign prostate hyperplasia (BPH), a non-cancerous prostate enlargement.
+Finasteride is the main ingredient in Propecia® and Proscar®.
+It was originally approved by the Food and Drug Administration (FDA) in 1992 for treating benign prostate hyperplasia (BPH), also known as an enlarged prostate.

 Later, in 1997, it was approved to treat male pattern baldness (also called androgenetic alopecia or androgenic alopecia).
-This use calls for a lower 1-milligram daily dose versus 5 milligrams for BPH.
+This use calls for a lower 1-milligram (mg) daily dose vs. 5 mg for BPH.

-Both of these conditions are common.
-Research shows that pattern baldness and BPH each affect as many as 50 percent of men by age 50 — and finasteride is widely used by adult men of all ages.
+Both male pattern baldness and BPH are common conditions.
+Research shows that each condition affects as many as 50 percent of men by age 50.
+Finasteride is widely used by adult men of all ages.

 If you’ve been taking it for a while, you might already have the scoop on how finasteride works.
 But to make sure everyone’s on the same page, here’s a quick refresh.

-Oral finasteride is a 5-alpha-reductase inhibitor.
-As the name suggests, it inhibits (or slows) an enzyme called 5α-reductase that converts testosterone to dihydrotestosterone (DHT).
+Oral finasteride is a 5-alpha-reductase (5AR) inhibitor.
+As the name suggests, it inhibits (or slows) an enzyme called 5α-reductase that converts testosterone into dihydrotestosterone (DHT).

 Your body naturally churns out DHT as a byproduct of testosterone.
-Though DHT plays a crucial role in development during the fetal and puberty stages, it can stir up trouble as the years roll on.
+Though DHT plays a crucial role in healthy development during the fetal and puberty stages, it can be much less helpful later on.

-All men have some degree of DHT (it just comes with having testosterone).
-But for those genetically sensitive to its effects, DHT can shorten the growth (anagen) phase of the hair growth cycle and shrink hair follicles, ultimately leading to hair loss.
+All men have some DHT in their system — it just comes with having testosterone.
+But for those genetically sensitive to its effects, DHT can shorten the active growth (anagen) phase of the hair growth cycle and shrink hair follicles (miniaturization), ultimately leading to hair loss.

-Enter: finasteride.
-The medication helps slow testosterone’s conversion to DHT.
-This lowers DHT levels, which helps you hold onto your hair, even when you haven’t won the genetic lottery.
+Finasteride helps slow testosterone’s conversion to DHT.
+This lowers DHT levels, which helps you hold onto your hair, even if your genetics are trying to get in the way.

-In people with BPH, finasteride can stop the prostate from growing larger and eventually shrink it.
+In people with BPH, finasteride can often stop the prostate from growing larger and eventually shrink it.

 Like all medications, finasteride isn’t without potential adverse effects, and many wonder about the link between finasteride and fertility for men.

 This isn’t to say men over 40 don’t have children.
-But 2015 data shows that the average age of a father in the U.S. at the time of their child’s birth is 30.9.
-And just under nine percent of infants have a father over 40.
+But 2015 data show that the average age of a father in the U.S. at the time of their child’s birth is 30.9.
+Just under 9 percent of infants have a father over 40.

 Maybe you’re among the men wondering, Can finasteride affect fertility?
 The quick answer is yes, finasteride can affect fertility — but it’s not common.